 - Reduce pressure on your breasts: Avoid tight bras with underwire, prolonged use of seat belts, sleeping on your stomach, and other things that may put unnecessary pressure on your breasts.

 - Regularly massage breasts: Make a habit of gently massaging your breasts while showering, taking care to massage under the breast where milk has a tendency to pool.
+You can also try these three variations of massage:

 - Ensure your baby has a proper latch: If your baby has an ineffective latch, he may not be draining your breasts completely.
 A proper latch will ensure baby is getting enough food and your breasts stay healthy.